ddeuterio/vma/docs/user-guide.md

 ### Accessing VMA

 1. Navigate to your VMA instance: `https://vma.local:8443`
+2. You'll be automatically redirected to the login page if not authenticated
-2. Log in with your credentials
+3. Log in with your credentials
-3. Accept the self-signed certificate warning (production deployments should use valid certificates)
+4. Accept the self-signed certificate warning (production deployments should use valid certificates)

+**Authentication Behavior**:
+- All web pages require authentication
+- Unauthenticated users are automatically redirected to the login page
+- Your session remains active for 15 minutes (access token lifetime)
+- Sessions are automatically renewed via refresh token (2 days)
+- You'll only need to re-login if inactive for 2+ days

 ### First Login